Daihatsu Mira Cocoa

 The Daihatsu Mira Cocoa (ダイハツ・ミラココア, Daihatsu Mira Kokoa) is a kei car built by the Japanese carmaker Daihatsu from 2009 to 2018.
 Based on the L275 series Mira, it replaced the Mira Gino in the Daihatsu's lineup, complete with retro-inspired styling.
+With its cute, "warm and modern" design, Daihatsu was explicitly aiming at female buyers.
 It was launched in August 2009 and went on sale in September.
+The name "Cocoa" comes from hot cocoa and was intended to convey a warm, relaxing atmosphere.

 The grade levels offered were L, X, Plus L, Plus X and range-topping Plus G, all powered by the 38 kW 658 cc KF-VE three-cylinder petrol engine.
-Its main competitor was the Suzuki Alto Lapin, with both had distinctly retro styling.
-The production of the Mira Cocoa ended in March 2018 for the Mira Tocot and it was later discontinued alongside the regular Mira in Japan on the same month.
+The higher equipped Plus models were fitted with roof rails, and received more comfortable seat fabrics, fuller instrumentation, and a split-folding rear seat rather than the single-folding seat of the L and X models.
+Special editions and two-tone variants were added later in the run.
+The Cocoa's main competitor was the Suzuki Alto Lapin, also with distinctly retro styling.
+The production of the Mira Cocoa as well as the regular Mira of this generation ended in March 2018.
+The Mira Cocoa was replaced by the Mira Tocot.

-The name "Cocoa" comes from the cocoa beverage.